April, 2025

-Present work during COVID: Like everyone else, since COVID we have been largely in lockdown or certainly around home.
-So we have been helping in the small apartment complex where we live.
-Additionally it has been an excellent opportunity for me to write some booklets that had been put on hold – one for a long time.
+Additionally, being close to home has given me an excellent opportunity for me to write some booklets that had been put on hold – one for a long time.
 I have finished a 70 page booklet on the Book of Ruth, two shorter booklets: one on the nature of gifts in the local assembly and the other on the seat of the unlearned of 1 Corinthians.
 At the moment I am researching additional material to add explanatory appendices to the booklet on gifts.
 Some have asked for further explanation for the rationale on my position on this subject.

-Additionally I have just finished revising the Gospel book, “Full Assurance” by Dr. Harry Ironside.
+I have also finished revising the Gospel book, “Full Assurance” by Dr. Harry Ironside.
 It went out of copyright earlier this year.
-The language and style was dated, but the content is outstanding.
-Having finished these I am working on a Gospel booklet that I started years ago.
+The language and style were dated, but the content is outstanding.
 I am printing these myself.
 Joyce and others have been helping with editing.
-I work at a study at the Newbury Gospel Hall and work there most days of the week.
-While there is so much sadness connected with the pandemic that burdens all of us, it has been a time of opportunity for me.
-So while I am not thankful for the pandemic, I am thankful that I have found a useful way to use the time.

 Past Information